dashingsoft/pyarmor/docs/advanced.rst

     pyarmor build -B

 The modes of :ref:`Obfuscating Code Mode`, :ref:`Wrap Mode`, :ref:`Obfuscating
-module Mode` could not be changed in command :ref:`obfucate`.
+module Mode` could not be changed in command :ref:`obfuscate`.
 They only could be changed by command :ref:`config` when :ref:`Using Project`.
 For example::

     pyarmor init --src=src --entry=main.py .